Tips for the Home Heating Season

-Make sure your smoke alarms are in working condition.
-Wisconsin state law requires a smoke alarm on each floor level, and one should also be installed in the area adjacent to your furnace.
+- Make sure your smoke alarms are working.
+Wisconsin requires a smoke alarm on each floor level.
+A smoke alarm should also be installed next to your furnace.

-Make sure that your furnace is operating properly and safely, and furnace flues, pipes, and chimneys should be inspected as well.
-Madison Gas and Electric, Alliant Energy, or a heating contractor should be contacted if you have questions or problems regarding the heating unit in your home.
+- Make sure that your furnace is working properly.
+Inspect furnace flues, pipes, and chimneys.
+Contact Madison Gas and Electric, Alliant Energy, or a heating contractor if you have questions.
 In homes with gas furnaces, carbon monoxide detectors are strongly recommended.

-Filters should be changed at the beginning of the heating season and then checked monthly to make sure there is adequate air flow.
+- Change filters at the beginning of the heating season.
+Then, check them monthly to make sure there is adequate air flow.

-If you have to leave your home unattended for several days, keep the thermostat set at 55 degrees or higher, and have a friend check your house to make sure it is warm enough to keep your pipes from freezing.
+- If you have to leave your home empty for several days, keep the thermostat set at 55 degrees or higher.
+Have a friend check your house to make sure it is warm enough to keep your pipes from freezing.

-If you will be away for a substantial length of time, you can also shut off and drain your entire water system.
-Consider having the water shut off at the street, the water meter removed and the plumbing drained and winterize.
+- If you will be away for a long time, you can also shut off and drain your entire water system.
+Consider having the water shut off at the street, removing the water meter, and draining the plumbing.

-Be aware of homes in your neighborhood that might be vacant and the plumbing unprotected for the winter season.
-Contact the Water Utility if you suspect a problem.
+- Be aware of homes in your neighborhood that might be vacant.
+If you think the plumbing might be unprotected for the winter, contact the Water Utility.

-Make sure the water line to outside faucets is turned off, the hoses disconnected, and the line is drained.
+- Make sure the water line to outside faucets is off, the hoses disconnected, and the line drained.